sighupio/getting-started/distro-on-vms/README.md

 To follow this tutorial, you need:

 - **kubectl** - 1.31.x to interact with the cluster.
-- **Ansible** - used by furyctl to execute the roles from SKD installers
+- **Ansible** - used by furyctl to execute the roles from SD installers
 - VMs OS: RHEL 8, RHEL 9, Rocky Linux 8, Rocky Linux 9, Debian 12, Alma Linux 9, Ubuntu 20, or Ubuntu 24
 - Valid FQDN for all the VMs, with a valid domain: for example, each VM should have a corresponding DNS entry like `worker1.example.tld`, `worker2.example.tld`, `master1.worker.tld`, etc.
 - Static IP address for each VM.